5 Most Effective Float Fishing Leader Setups Used By Pro River Guides

 Weights And Swivels

-You need weights for your float fishing leader setup.
-Without them and with the wrong ones or the wrong sizes you won’t have much success in moving water that is over 3 feet deep.
+Without them and with the wrong ones or the wrong sizes, you won’t have much success in moving water that is over three feet deep.

-Some states do not allow the use of lead weights so I will use the Orvis Non-Toxic Oval Split Shot instead when I fish in those states.
+Some states do not allow the use of lead weights, so I will use the Orvis Non-Toxic Oval Split Shot instead when I fish in those states.

-I have an entire page on Weights For Fly And Float Fishing: Everything You Need To Know
+I have an entire page on Weights For Fly And Float Fishing: Everything You Need To Know.

-For swivels, I use the Raven Micro Swivels when fishing for steelhead and trout.
+To make my leader setup, you will need two swivels.
+I use the Raven Micro Swivels when fishing for steelhead and trout.
 You can get them at FishUSA.com – HERE

-Not sure how much weight to use for your float, all floats are different but there is a way that works for me, and I discuss this on my page Float and Weights Setup: How Much Weights To Use.
+If you are not sure how much weight to use for your float, all floats are different but there is a way that works for me, and I discuss this on my page Float and Weights Setup: How Much Weights To Use.

-You can see all the hooks that I recommend and use, and my tips on when to use them on my page 4 Best Float Fishing Hooks
+You can see all the hooks that I recommend and use, and my tips on when to use them on my page 4 Best Float Fishing Hooks.

 Forceps Or Pliers

-Crushing them may damage the line or make them go flat which can cause the line to spin.
+Pinch them on only enough to secure them but not crush them.
+Crushing them may damage the line or make them go flat, which can cause the line to spin.

-Shot Patterns For Float Fishing Steelhead
+Shot Lines and Shot Patterns For Float Fishing Steelhead

 The shot line allows me to use a colored mainline or a clear line.
 The shot line is heavier than the lower part of the leader where the bait goes.